OpenBonfire/bonfire/README.md

 Mobile is just a different beast due to the difficult nature of modifying packed binaries.
 While the Desktop client can be fixed relatively easily because it's possible to inject javascript directly into the application, mobile would require modifying the binary ahead of time to patch in your changes.
 This is extremely difficult due to the locked-down nature of apps (if you'd like to see an example of this approach, check out ReVanced).
 Instead of trying to hack together patches for an already broken and slow client, we have decided to tackle creating a full re-implementation of the Discord client using the flutter framework!

 ## Usage Samples - *Note: The app changes fast!
-These experiences may have improved / changed recently.*
+These have improved / changed recently.*
 - [Scrolling Demo](https://imgur.com/a/gFivaVV)
 - [Channel Switch Demo](https://imgur.com/a/IVhby8W)
 - [Messaging / General Usage](https://vimeo.com/958731239?share=copy)